Copyright 2008-2015 Nokia Networks

 ``ignore_keys`` can be used to provide a list of keys to ignore in the

-dictionaries starting from Robot Framework 7.0.
+with nested dictionaries starting from Robot Framework 7.0.

 Examples: